joshmaxsilverman/joshmaxsilverman.github.io/_posts/2024-04-21-cooperative-card-game.md

 As the decks gets large the probability $P(\text{no collisions})$ tends to $1/\sqrt{e}\approx 0.60653\ldots$

 To see this, let's build a game one pair of draws at a time.
-To start, we have two $N$-card decks shuffled to form one $2N$-card deck.
+To start, we have two $N$-card decks shuffled to form one $2N$-card deck and each card has a twin.

 With finite decks, the rounds have correlations.
 An early collisionless round raises the chance that a later round will be too (since the early round leaves twinless cards in the deck).
 Likewise, early collisions beget later ones.

-So, to properly treat finite games, we need to track the evolution of all possible chains (as we'll do in the next section).
+So, to properly treat finite games, we need to track the evolution of chains of draws (as we'll do in the next section).

-In infinite decks, things are different.
-Each round leaves the abundance of twinless cards unchanged.
-The probability that a newly drawn card has appeared before is always $0\%,$ which means that rounds are independent in the infinite game.
+With infinite decks, things are different.
+Each round leaves the abundance of twinless cards unchanged — the probability that a newly drawn card has appeared in a previous round is always $0\%.$ This means that rounds are independent in the infinite game.
+So, we can write down a naive model where the rounds are independent and scale it up to big $N.$

 The probability that any given round has a collision is $1/(2N-1)$ so the expected number of collisions in a game is $N\times1/(2N-1)$ which tends to $1/2$ for big $N$.